On the Capacity of the 2-User Interference Channel with Transmitter Cooperation and Secrecy Constraints: Conclusions

 \subsection{Proof of Theorem \ref{th:theorem_ach_highint}}

 In contrast to the achievable scheme for the weak/moderate interference regime, the dummy message sent by one of the users $i$ is required to be decodable at the receiver~$j$ $(j \neq i)$.
 Intuitively, since the cross links are stronger than the direct links, stochastic encoding alone is not sufficient to ensure secrecy of the non-cooperative private message.
 Hence, the dummy message sent by transmitter~$i$ acts as a self-jamming signal, preventing receiver~$i$ from decoding the message from the other transmitter~$j \neq i$.
 At the same time, ensuring that the dummy message is decodable at receiver~$j$ enables receiver~$j$ to cancel the interference caused by the dummy message, allowing it to decode its own message.
 Thus, although the cross-links are strong, receiver~$i$ is unable to decode the message from transmitter~$j$ because of the jamming signal; and this helps user~$j$ achieve a better rate.
 In the next time slot, user~$i$ can achieve a better rate by exchanging the roles of users~$i$ and $j$.
 The proof involves analyzing the error probability at the encoder and the decoder along with equivocation computation.
+The conditions for the encoding error to go to zero and the choice of $\ubold_1$ and $\ubold_2$ remain the same as in the proof of Theorem~\ref{th:theorem_ach_weakint}.
+The details of the probability of error analysis are as follows.
+The conditions for encoding error to go to zero and the choice of $\ubold_1$ and $\ubold_2$ remains same as in the proof of Theorem \ref{th:theorem_ach_weakint}.
+Hence, in the following, error at the decoder is analyzed.\\